Montana COVID FAQ — The latest facts, recommendations and resources

 WHEN CAN I GET A VACCINE BOOSTER?

-So far, the only booster that’s been granted emergency use authorization by the FDA is for the Pfizer vaccine.
+On Sept.
+22, the FDA granted emergency use authorization for a booster to Pfizer’s COVID-19 vaccine.
 Only certain groups are currently eligible, including patients 65 and older, patients between 18 and 65 with underlying medical conditions, and those age 18 to 65 who are at greater risk of COVID-19 exposure due to their occupational setting.
-People seeking to get the booster must have received the Pfizer vaccine to start with, and can only receive the booster six months after their second Pfizer shot.
+People can’t receive the booster until six months after their second Pfizer shot.
 Local health departments in Montana’s larger cities are already offering boosters to eligible individuals.
 A complete list of county and tribal health departments, including contact information, can be found on the DPHHS website.

-To date, boosters for the Moderna and Janssen vaccines have not yet been authorized, but the FDA vaccine advisory committee is scheduled to meet this week to discuss those boosters, as well as data regarding use of the Pfizer vaccine in children age 5-11.
+On Oct.
+20, the FDA also granted emergency use authorization of boosters for the Moderna vaccine and single-dose Johnson & Johnson (i.e., Janssen) vaccine.
+The Moderna booster is now approved for the same cohort as the Pfizer booster, and may be administered at least six months after the second Moderna shot.
+The Janssen booster is approved for all people 18 and older and may be administered at least two months after the initial shot.
+The FDA also granted approval to mix and match, meaning people can get any of the available FDA-authorized boosters regardless of what vaccine they originally received, provided they meet the eligibility requirements for that booster.

 SHOULD I BE TAKING ANY ADDED PRECAUTIONS IF I’M PREGNANT?

-Note: This story was originally published Oct.
-11, 2021, and updated with additional information Oct.
-19 and Oct.
-22, 2021.